-214 Beacon was built ca. 1863, one of a symmetrical pair of houses (214-216 Beacon), with 214 Beacon three feet wider than 216 Beacon.
+214 Beacon was built in 1862-1863, one of a symmetrical pair of houses (214-216 Beacon), with 214 Beacon built first and on a lot three feet wider than 216 Beacon.
 Each house originally had a one-story oriel.
 The oriel at 216 Beacon had been extended an additional story by the early 1940s; the oriel at 214 Beacon was extended an additional story in the mid-1980s.

 Click here for an index to the deeds for 214 Beacon, and click here for further information on the land on the north side of Beacon, including the Storrow Memorial Embankment on the Esplanade.

-214 Beacon became John S. Barstow’s home.
+John Barstow made 214 Beacon his home.
 He was unmarried and his mother, Nancy (Forrester) Barstow, the widow of Dr. Gideon Barstow (a physician, merchant, and US Congressman from Salem, who had died in 1852), lived with him.
 Also living with him were his brothers, John Sargent Barstow, Simon Forrester Barstow (a Lieutenant Colonel in the US Army, later brevetted a Brigadier General), and Daniel Hathorne Barstow (a First Lieutenant in the US Army), and his sister, Catherine Barstow.

 In August of 1864, John Barstow purchased a 53 acre farm on the west shore of the Sakonnet River in Portsmouth, Rhode Island, and built a house designed by architect John H. Sturgis, who had designed 212 Beacon the previous year.
 John Barstow, his mother, and his siblings made it their primary residence.

 On March 21, 1865, 214 Beacon was purchased from John S. Barstow by Nathan Appleton.